-A client came to us with an innovative idea for the budding cannabis industry.
+An entrepreneur had an innovative idea for the budding cannabis industry.
 But good ideas on their own are rarely able to secure funding — what he needed was a prototype.
-Over the course of two weeks I collaborated with another designer to produce a prototype that the client would be able to use when pitching to potential investors.
+Over the course of two weeks I collaborated with another designer to understand the problem space, design a solution and create an interactive prototype that our client would use when pitching to potential investors.

-Our client wanted to create an app connecting cannabis suppliers (growers) and cannabis retailers with one another.
-Being a supplier himself, he often experienced the struggle of finding a trustworthy retailers firsthand.
-With recreational cannabis use soon becoming legal he wanted to get a head start on his new business.
+The idea was to create an app connecting cannabis suppliers (growers) and cannabis retailers with each other.
+The client—a supplier—often experienced the struggle of locating trustworthy retailers himself.
+With recreational cannabis use soon becoming legal he wanted to get a head start on developing his new business.

-We kicked off the engagement by bringing the client into the office for a two-day workshop.
-Our goal was to initiate the transfer of domain knowledge and to collaboratively define a problem statement which would guide the production of the prototype.
+The engagement began by inviting the client to participate in a collaborative two-day workshop.
+My goal was to initiate the transfer of domain knowledge and define the problem we would be solving to help guide the production of the prototype.

 “You don't even know if you'll have a buyer for what you're growing.”